NoMacca/seatingplanner/README.md

 If you use this application, I would be interested in any feedback.

 ## TODO

-1. CSP algorithm does not work without constraints
-2. CSP algorithm not consistently giving allocations
-2. CSP algorithm says when there is not possible seating arrangement
-3. Drag and drop
-4. SPEC
-5. Local Storage
+1. SPEC AND Local Storage
-6. Edit Class-name
+2. Generate a few different seating plans
+3. Undo functionality
+4. Edit Class-name (add this stage you can just copy a class and rename it)